skryukov/inertia_rails-contrib/docs/guide/pages.md

 </template>
 ```

-Alternatively use the [defineOptions plugin](https://vue-macros.dev/macros/define-options.html) to define a layout within `<script setup>`:
+If you're using Vue 3.3+, you can alternatively use [`defineOptions`](https://vuejs.org/api/sfc-script-setup.html#defineoptions) to define a layout within `<script setup>`.
+Older versions of Vue can use the [defineOptions plugin](https://vue-macros.sxzz.moe/macros/define-options.html).

 ```vue
 <script setup>